ZeroTwoData/Data-Engineering-On-AWS/README.md

 <img src="https://user-images.githubusercontent.com/74563990/161165552-847a741d-ba82-414b-969f-1c4ee4d72c06.png" width="600"/>

 ## Setup IAM For DynamoDB Stream
-*Update Item - new data is added to the end of the table and not replacing other data*
+What is update item? - *Update Item: new data is added to the end of the table and not replacing other data*

 <img src="https://user-images.githubusercontent.com/74563990/161165691-5b8dccc1-b706-4aa0-b59a-2778bb6e35f9.png" width="600"/>